 Main Content Start

 As an NWACC student, you're provided a road map to obtain your Associate Degree in Respiratory Therapy.

-The Respiratory Therapy degree plan consists of 30 credit hours of prerequisite coursework
+The Respiratory Therapy (RT) degree plan consists of 30 credit hours of prerequisite

-Therapy (RT) program through an online application in the Spring for Fall admission.
+program through an online application in the spring for fall admission.

 - The RT program faculty do not recommend taking additional courses while enrolled in the RT program.

 - RT students will attend day-time technical classes at the NWACC Bentonville campus and are required to take the courses in sequence.

 - All RT courses require the use of computers and NWACC’s learning management system: